jz-clouddna/teched2025-XP264/exercises/ex1/README.md

   participant kube as Setup Kube Context participant check as permissions check participant other as other
+  Note over job: pick the runner for the job
   Note over repo: checkout repository
   Note over kube: create kubeconfig with<br/>dynamic credentials Note over check: kubeconfig<br>permissions check